lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 2024.06.17
 -- Extremist Ideology
 -- The Tyranny of the Many

+## Decision Skills:
+What can be learned from comparing 'social story puzzles' and task-schedule ('pointless puzzles')?

 ## Decision and Representation on small and large scales, public private sector, open source projects, etc.
 2024.06.17